 The word deepfake comes from ‘Deeplearning’ and ‘Fake’.

 Deepfake technology is becoming more and more common with each passing day and given the spread of Artificial Intelligence, its getting easier and more accessible at the same time.

 The technology is not only becoming more sophisticated, it’s getting more easily accessible as well.
 Creating deepfakes now is as easy as processing thousands of photos of a subject through a software.

-Now, Deepfakes use Neural Learning – a type of machine-learning technique that learns from the data it receives.
+Now, deepfakes use Neural Learning – a type of machine-learning technique that learns from the data it receives.
 The more photos or videos you feed into the system, the better your outcome.

 To try and curb deepfakes, Reddit has already put out a ban.
 Websites like Twitter and PornHub are developing specific algorithms to filter these out.
-SRI Interational, a research company based out of California has also been contracted by US’ Defense Advanced Research Projects Agency (DARPA) to create a tool that points out morphed videos.
+SRI International, a research company based out of California has also been contracted by the US’ Defense Advanced Research Projects Agency (DARPA) to create a tool that points out morphed videos.